 AWS provides an automatic template for Dynamodb to S3 data export and very less setup is needed in the pipeline.

 - It internally takes care of your resources i.e. EC2 instances and EMR cluster provisioning once the pipeline is activated.

-Disadvantages of exporting DynamoDB to S3 using AWS Data Pipeline:
+Disadvantages of exporting DynamoDB to S3 using AWS Data Pipeline

-- Sometimes EC2 instance or EMR cluster fails due to resource unavailability etc. This could lead to pipeline getting failed.
+- Sometimes EC2 instance or EMR cluster fails due to resource unavailability etc. This could lead to the pipeline getting failed.

 Even though the solutions provided by AWS work but it is not much flexible and resource optimized.
 These solutions either require additional AWS services or cannot be used to copy data from multiple tables across multiple regions easily.
 You can use Hevo, an automated Data Pipeline platform for Data Integration and Replication without writing a single line of code.
 Using Hevo, you can streamline your ETL process with its pre-built native connectors with various Databases, Data Warehouses, SaaS applications, etc.

 You can also check out our blog on how to move data from DynamoDB to Amazon S3 using AWS Glue.

 Overall, using the AWS Data Pipeline is a costly setup, and going with serverless would be a better option.
 However, if you want to use engines like Hive, Pig, etc., then Pipeline would be a better option to import data from the DynamoDB table to S3.
 Now, the manual approach of connecting DynamoDB to S3 using AWS Glue will add complex overheads in terms of time and resources.
 Such a solution will require skilled engineers and regular data updates.